Business Minor Goes with any Major

 BA326U - Essentials of Management (4)

-Essential topics in management and business communications.
-Focuses on the management of business organizations in an applied setting.
+Essential topics in management and business communications for Business Minors.
+Focuses on the management and operations of business organizations in an applied setting.
 Key topics include motivating and leading individuals and groups, working effectively in teams and conflict management.
 In addition, students will learn to collect, organize and present information in a business setting.
 Co-requisite or Pre-requisite: BA 101. (offered Fall & Winter)

+Essential tools used in business information and analytics for Business Minors.
 This course develops the ability to use quantitative and qualitative information in support of analysis, decision-making, and communication.
 Key areas of focus include interpretation of everyday statistics, effective thinking skills, and examples of applications in the workplace.
-This course is a survey course.
 Co-requisite or Pre-requisite: BA 101. (offered Winter & Spring)

 BA346U - Essentials of Entrepreneurship (4)

-This is the capstone course in the business minor.
-This course will provide the student an opportunity to link previous coursework in the development of business plans and organizations, with specific emphasis on the challenges of small emerging organizations.
-This course will be a project-based course that will provide the students with a toolbox of applied skills.
+The capstone course in the Business Minor addresses the essential elements of establishing and operating a new business venture.
+The course provides the student an opportunity to link previous coursework in the development of business plans and organizations, with specific emphasis on the challenges of small emerging organizations.
+The project-based course provides students with a toolbox of applied skills.
 Pre-requisite: BA 101, this course is recommended to be taken last. (offered Fall, Winter & Spring only, this course should be taken last)